 STEP 3: Seeker receives notice that they must go to an Application Support Center to have their fingerprints taken.
 You will be given a two-week period to get your prints taken at a designated site.
 Your prints will be sent to the Federal Bureau of Investigation (FBI) for a background check.
 The FBI screening must take place before your I-589 application is reviewed.

 STEP 4: Applicant is then scheduled for an interview with an Asylum Officer.
 In most cases, you would receive a notice with the date, location, and time of your interview within 21 days after the Service Center received your application.

 STEP 5: The applicant is interviewed at one of the eight regional asylum offices or at a USCIS field office.
 Typically, the interview is within 43 days of the filing date.
 You may bring an attorney or other representative to the interview.
 Any other individual, such as a spouse or children, who wishes to receive asylum benefits with you must also be present.
 It is your responsibility to also bring an interpreter, if necessary.

 STEP 6: Asylum officer makes a decision on eligibility; supervising asylum officer reviews this decision.
 USCIS officers determine if you are eligible to apply for asylum, you meet the legal definition of a refugee, and if you are barred from asylum in any other way.

 STEP 7: Applicant receives decision.
-In most cases, you will receive the decision within two weeks of the interview.
-This means that the decision will be approximately 60 days from the date of filing the application.
-The decisions are grant of asylum, recommended approval, referral to an immigration court, notice of intent to deny, or final denial.
+In most cases, you will receive the decision within a few weeks after your interview.
+The decisions may be a grant of asylum, recommended approval, referral to an immigration court, notice of intent to deny, or final denial.